 Despite this harassment from the Gestapo and the Nazi regime, the Confessing Church grew to over 5,000 churches while the Reich Church stagnated.
 Sometimes there were show trials, but once when several Protestant bishops were arrested the protests both home and abroad, including a march of thousands of parishioners singing Luther’s “A Mighty Fortress is our God” embarrassed the regime.
 Some bishops appealed and met with Hitler, who washed his hands of the inept Mueller.
 Though he would remain as the Reich Bishop, the Nazis lost interest in the German Christian project.

 The Confessing Church was not monolithic.
 Confessing Churches did not leave their denomination, they were a church within a church.
 Some Confessing Church pastors refused to make any compromises, chief among them was Dietrich Bonhoeffer, who eventually was involved in the plot to assassinate Hitler and would die in a Gestapo prison near the end of the war.
-Many Confessing Church pastors tried to stay off the radar, some pastors were even card carrying members of the Nazi Party, which sometimes helped when they were harassed by the Gestapo.
+Bonhoeffer was also adamant that Christians should concern themselves with the fate of all Jews.

 The Confessing Church would be persecuted increasingly through the end of the war, and many confessing pastors served time and often died in Gestapo prisons or the concentration camps in Germany.
 Many Confessing Church students were purposely drafted into military service.
 Many Confessing Germans wrestled with the question of whether they should have done more during the war to oppose the Nazis, but many who actually did more died in concentration labor camps or on the battlefield.